What Sparked it All?

 Painted in 1958 at the age of 28

-The Whitney Museum Of American Art
+The Whitney Museum Of Americam Art, New York

 My family moved from the United Kingdom to Southern California.
 My father had been stationed at Bentwaters Air Force base in Great Brintain and was transferred to March Air Force base in Southern California.

-We fully embraced the Southern California lifestyle and settled in Huntington Beach in 1967.
+We fully embraced the Southern California lifestyle and settled in Huntington Beach in 1966.
 Our family enjoyed all the typical activities of the time, from visiting Disneyland, Knott’s Berry Farm, Universal Studios and Marine Land, to camping in Joshua Tree National park and the gold rush country in the High Sierra Mountains.
 We often had late- night beach bonfires with music playing in the background, providing the soundtrack to our lives.

-I began surfing at the age of 7 and started skateboarding the following year.
+I began surfing at the age of 5 and started skateboarding the following year.
 The open culture of Southern California, with its dynamic and colorful environment, provided me with a free-range childhood that was a stark contrast to the structured and scheduled life I had previously experienced as a military (air force brat) child.

 A very early memory that sticks out is when my mother took me to the Ferus Gallery in Los Angeles.
 As we drove she told me the two of us were “going to see some very special things she wanted to show me and meet some cool people.”